Nikele Moyake: Music career

 In the early 1950s Moyake moved to Port Elizabeth where he was a key figure in the jazz scene.
 He met Dudu Pukwana in Walmer Estate, Port Elizabeth, and he taught both Pukwana and Duke Makatsi how to pay saxophone.
 Pukwana and Moyake became band mates in The Blue Notes with Chris McGregor, Mongezi Feza, Johnny Dyani, and Louis Moholo.
 Before The Blue Notes, Moyake was a session musician who was a vocalist in Tete Mbambisa's band the Four Yanks.

 Chris McGregor and Nikele Moyake met at the Castle Lager Jazz Festival hosted at Moroka Jabavu Stadium in 1962.
 Moyake was playing with Mbambisa's band and McGregor was playing at the festival with a septet.
 Although they both played in different formations, Moyake, McGregor and other members of The Blue Notes met at the festival.

-After The Blue Notes went on a successful national tour, the band left South Africa in 1963 heading to Antibes to start a their lives in exile.
+After The Blue Notes went on a successful national tour, the band left South Africa in 1963 heading to Antibes to start their lives in exile.
 The Blue Notes left South Africa because they were in contravention of several apartheid laws; particularly that no more than three black musicians were allowed to play together (on the pretext of preventing anti-apartheid conspiracies) and that multiracial bands could not play together (Chris McGregor was white).